 Year 1 children listened to music and worked expressively with a variety of media, to collaboratively create a single large piece of art, inspired by water, adding sea creatures and sea plants, inspired by artists David Hockney and Vija Celmins.

 Year 1 children painted a large scale grandfather clock for the pumpkin competition.
 Our amazing JB built it for the children using recycling materials and the children designed it and painted it.

 Year 1 children took photos of their hands and then painted a red poppy.
-The beautiful pictures are displayed in the year one corridor.
+The beautiful pictures were displayed in the corridor.

 Poppy field perspective painting -Remembrance Day art project by year one children.